Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Locations/Camp Cannibal.md

 This is where [[Irena]] stayed during her stay with the cannibals.
 The remains of several meals are kept here.
 They are obviously from [[The Evangeline]]'s provisions.

 Area 11: Shrine to [[Kasa]]
 This room has several articles of paraphernalia salvaged from the wreck of The Voyager (S17).
 The centerpiece is the masthead that was taken from the ship shortly after its wreck.
-A DC20 Society check reveals that these items date back to the earliest days of House [[Kasa]]'s rule over [[Fascist Fantasy Iberia]].
+A DC20 Society check reveals that these items date back to the earliest days of House [[Kasa]]'s rule over [[Veriduna]].

 Area 12: Rubrack's Den
 A 20 foot stairwell leads to this room which takes the entire floor. [[Rubrack the Red]] along with his four consorts can be found here at any time of the day.
 The room is decorated with dilapidated furniture taken from The Voyager's wreck (S17).
 A dented footlocker against one wall contains the ship's payroll, kept more out of nostalgia than anything else.
 If [[Irena]] has already left she will have traded her minion in [[Captain Oakley]] for Rubrack depositing Oakley in the caves beneath the camp.